A mile from Ottery St Mary is this very special big manor house dating from Tudor and Elizabethan times.

 Cadhay is a unique place for an outstanding and memorable break in Devon.

 Over three levels.
 1 x ground floor twin bedroom (can convert to super king size double) with en suite shower room with shower, WC, basin.
-Seven first floor bedrooms: 1 x king size half tester double with en suite bathroom with bath, hand shower, WC and basin, 1 x single (with door to previous double), 1 x twin, 2 x king size four poster double, 1 x double, 1 x king size four poster double with en suite bathroom with roll top bath, hand shower, WC and basin.
-Two bathrooms with bath, WC and basin (one with hand shower).
-Five second floor bedrooms in two attics: First attic: 2 x twin (one can convert to super king size double).
+Seven first floor bedrooms: 1 x king size half tester double with en suite bathroom with bath, hand shower, WC and basin, 1 x single (with door to previous double), 1 x single and bathroom, with free standing bath, wash basin and door to separate WC, 2 x king size four poster double, 1 x double, 1 x king size four poster double with en suite bathroom with roll top bath, hand shower, WC and basin.
+Two bathrooms with bath, WC and basin (one with a separate shower).
+Five second floor bedrooms in two attics: First attic: 1 x twin (can convert to super king size double), 1 x twin with en-suite bathroom, with bath with shower attachment, basin, WC.
 Bathroom with bath, hand shower, separate shower, WC, basin.
 Anteroom with table tennis.
-Second attic: 1 x super king double with sitting room and en suite bathroom with bath, shower over, hand shower, WC and basin, 1 x twin with bathroom with roll top bath, hand shower, WC and basin, 1 x single with shower room with shower, WC and basin.
+Second attic: 1 x super king double with sitting room and en suite bathroom with bath, shower over, hand shower, WC and basin, 1 x twin with bathroom with roll top bath, hand shower, WC and basin, 1 x double with shower room with shower, WC and basin.
 Ground floor hall.
 Study.
 Dining hall with wood burning stove.
 Living hall with wood burning stove.
 Drawing room.
 Flower room.
 Kitchen with breakfast table for eight.
 Pantry.
 Scullery.
 Utility room.
 First floor Long Gallery.
 Roof Chamber.